EMF Meters

 If you see an elevated magnetic field reading in the room that does not change substantially no matter where you move, and that elevated reading only changes slightly as you move from one end of the house to the other end, chances are your house is very close to an overhead (or sometimes a buried) electric power line.
 This is a serious situation in our experience, because you cannot shield against these magnetic fields and they are out of your control.
 In that case, if the levels are consistently high enough, higher than 2-3 milliGauss, we usually suggest you consider relocating in the near or long term, depending upon your existing health levels, whether you have young children, and other factors.

-Finally, to fully detect and assess the presence of magnetic fields on grounding paths as well as from unbalanced loads between the hot and neutral conductors of a circuit, and to evaluate the effectiveness of your mitigation strategy, you will want to purchase a clamp meter, such as from Fluke, to clamp around water pipes and also electric circuits, where accessible.
-Fluke makes a clamp meter accessory large enough to go around water pipes that plugs into your digital multi-meter.
-You can purchase a Fluke 80i 600 Amp Clamp-On AC Current Probe on Amazon for $75-100.
+Finally, to fully detect and assess the presence of magnetic fields on grounding paths as well as from unbalanced loads between the hot and neutral conductors of a circuit with wiring errors, and to evaluate the effectiveness of your mitigation strategy, you will want to purchase a couple of clamp meters, one small and a larger rope clamp, to clamp around electric circuits and water pipes, where accessible.

 AC Electric Fields